Embedded-AMS/EmbeddedProto/README.md

 int64 | Full
 uint32 | Full
 uint64 | Full
-sint32 | No
+sint32 | Full
-sint64 | No
+sint64 | Full
 fixed32 | Full
 fixed64 | Full
 sfixed32 | Full
 sfixed64 | Full
 bool | Full
-string | No
+string | Under Development
-bytes | No
+bytes | Under Development

 | Feature | Support |
 | --- | --- |
 Enum | Full
-Other Messages | No support
+Other Messages | Full
-oneof | No support
+oneof | Full
 singular | No support
-repeated | No support
+repeated | Full

 # Installation

 What is required to be able to generate the source files:
 1. Python 3.6
-2. Pip
+1. Pip
-3. Protobuf 3.6.1
+1. Protobuf 3.6.1
-4. CMake 3.10.2 (optional to build PC unit tests)
+1. CMake 3.10.2 (required to build the PC unit tests)
-5. Git if you do not have it already.
+1. Git if you do not have it already.

 Install the required software and continue with checking out the repository.
 For PC unit testing gtest is used which is included as a submodule.
 If you intent to run the PC unit tests of EmbeddedProto it is suggested that you pull in the submodules as well.